Kelorastus/Rakuten/README.md

 ## Initialization on your machine

 1. Recommended Python version: 3.10.
+2. Clone the repository.
-2. Create a virtual environment: from the folder of this repository, run the command `python3 -m venv venv` in a terminal.
+3. Create a virtual environment: in a terminal in the folder of this repository, run the command `python3 -m venv venv`.
-3. Activate it: `source venv/bin/activate`.
+4. Activate it: `source venv/bin/activate`.
+5. If you don't have an NVIDIA GPU: `pip install -r requirements-cpu.lock`
+6. If you have an NVIDIA GPU:
+    - Make sure your NVIDIA drivers are installed.
+    - If you are on Windows: install WSL2 and the NVIDIA CUDA Driver for WSL.
+Then, open your WSL terminal (e.g., Ubuntu) and proceed as if you are on Linux, activating the environment of the repository as in step 4.
-4. Install dependencies: `pip install -r requirements.txt`.
+    - `pip install -r requirements-gpu.lock`

+## To clean up your venv if anything went wrong

+Delete the `venv` folder of your local repository.
+Then repeat the above from step 3 "Create a virtual environment".

 ## To add new dependencies

 1. Activate the virtual environment (if not yet done in the current terminal): from the folder of this repository, run `source venv/bin/activate`.
-2. For example, to add pandas to the virtual environment, run `pip install pandas`.
+2. For example, to add the dependency `wordcloud` version 1.9.4: add the line `wordcloud==1.9.4` to the requirements file `requirements.txt`.
+(If the dependency depends on having / lacking an NVIDIA GPU, the line should instead be added to `requirements-gpu.txt` or `requirements-cpu.txt`, respectively.)
+3. Install: do step 5 or 6 above in the section "Initialization on your machine".
+4. Update your lock file:
-3. Update the requirements file: `pip freeze > requirements.txt`.
+    - if you have an NVIDIA GPU: `pip freeze > requirements-gpu.lock`.
+    - if you don't have an NVIDIA GPU: `pip freeze > requirements-cpu.lock`.
-4. Commit `requirements.txt` to main and push.
+4. Commit the modified `requirements...` file(s) to main and push.
-5. Tell your collaborators: "Please pull main, then run (from the repository folder) the commands `source venv/bin/activate` then `pip install -r requirements.txt`.
-Then restart VS Code or the Jupyter kernels."
+5. Tell your collaborators: "Please pull main, then perform steps 4 to 6 of the file `README.md`, then restart VS Code or the Jupyter kernels of any open notebook."

 ## Contributing guidelines